-Although CEOs might have a basic understanding of what they want from a marketing strategy, they often fail to get specific enough to set practical goals.
-Here’s what you need to know about setting your marketing expectations.
+Although CEOs might understand what they want from a marketing strategy, they often fail to get specific enough to set practical goals.
+So here’s what you need to know about putting your marketing expectations.

 What Is Outcome-Based Marketing?

 When thinking about marketing outcomes , most business owners are thinking about results-based marketing rather than outcome-based marketing.
-Examples of these “results” include increased website visits, more sales, or social media buzz.
+These “results” include increased website visits, more sales, or social media buzz.

-While all of these things are nice, they’re not specific enough to tell us if our marketing campaigns are effective.
-For example, you might have more website visits overall, but what pages are those people visiting once they arrive?
+While these things are nice, they’re not specific enough to tell us if our marketing campaigns are effective.
+For example, you might have more website visits overall, but what pages do people visit once they arrive?
 What products are selling the most?
 Are those social media followers converting?
 In short, are you gaining quality customers?

 As the name suggests, outcome-based marketing will achieve outcomes, not just results.
 The difference is subtle, but it’s essential.
 Results-based marketing is general: you launch a marketing campaign, cast a wide net, and then track your results.
 But these results don’t tell the whole story.

 Outcome-based marketing is specialized: you decide on the specific outcome you want and tailor your campaigns to achieve it.
 Some examples of good outcomes include:

 - Phone calls or email inquiries allow you a touchpoint with a potential customer

 - Sales on a specific product or service you want to promote